leopaul29/twitter-clone/README.md

     TwitterTweetEmbed with
 npm i react-twitter-embed

-install firebase for backend connexion with npm i firebase
+install firebase for backend with npm i firebase firebase login

-install flip-move with
-npm i react-flip-move
+install flip-move for a smooth animation when tweet with npm i react-flip-move

+to deploy firebase with following command in console firebase init yes to proceed
+?
+Hosting: Configure and deploy Firebase Hosting sites ?
+Use an existing project
+? twitter-clone-4fb96 (twitter-clone)
+?
+What do you want to use as your public directory? build ?
+Configure as a single-page app ?
+Yes

+clean and create the version to deploy with npm run build after any update, run the command again and deploy with firebase deploy

 ## Available Scripts